waleedgul92/height-predicting-model/README.md

 * Made in Octave.
 * Made in C#.
 * Need all files in LA project for implementing in octave.
-* Need all files in gamefiles for running the cricket gaame.
+* Need all files in gamefiles for running the cricket game.
 ## Exexuting program ##
 * Once all files are download, just compile and run the program.
 ## Features ##